zacck-zz/zacck.github.io/_posts/2017-03-28-Async-Await.md

     - async
 ---

-Hi There I found this new thing!
+Hi There I found this thing!

 **Async Await**

-for when you need to wait for things to happen
+For when you need to wait for things to happen

 * Things to note this currently needs to run in a browser.
-You can use some other packages in nodejs to achieve this notably such as es6 Generators
+You can use some other packages in nodejs to achieve this also things such as es6 Generators

 **I**.
 Lets make a new file called `await.js`.
 Lets proceed to add the following code
 ```javascript